ILoveStudying/AM-RGCN/README.md

 We select data on the first 50 days as the training set and valid set, and the remaining 12 days as the test set.

 # Parameter Setting
-The detail setting of our experiment refers our paper.
+The detail setting of our experiment refers to our paper.

 # Usage